back to guests archive

 Manesh Jain (Flo Mobility): Absolutely.
 We'll go to Mars, but let's start from a slum in India first, and then we'll reach Mars.

-Manesh Jain (Flo Mobility): I think for a founder to narrow down on a niche, one of the first and foremost things is how ready my customer is.
+Manesh Jain (Flo Mobility): Oh, okay.
+I don't know something happened maybe.
+Yes, I'll just repeat.
+I think for a founder to narrow down on a niche, one of the first and foremost things is how ready my customer is.
 And is he really asking for this?
 Is it a pain point for him which he wants to solve today?
 Or is this something which is good to have for tomorrow?
 So marry that pain point with a maturity of underlying technology.
 Whatever technology disruption that you're building, it should be mature enough to meet that use case to a certain extent.
 So when these two things come together, app tech maturity and a customer's adoption maturity when they come together is when the magic happens, when a startup can build a winning product.
+That is generally how I would put it together.
+Once you have these two pieces in place is when you come about, okay, what are the remaining things in terms of my underlying structure?
+Should I build it first?
+Should I take it from somewhere else and put my technology on top of this first?
+Those are all the nuances that you figure out.
 Specifically to also answer the data question that we are talking about, I think it's kind of becoming a norm now where whenever you have to automate something, the first thing to do is put sensors on people who are doing it today and try to understand how it is being done.
+It could be folding a cloth or putting a brick on a wall.
+You just understand by putting those sensors on how it is being today.
 In our case, it was like a different variation of that.
 What we did was we said, okay, let's run our machines through a remote control operation for a while.
 So for first five, six months, the machines are not autonomous.
 We had an operator who was actually running these machines and he was going along with the machine everywhere.
 And in that process, we collected a lot of data.
 Customer wouldn't pay you for collecting data.
 So customer is only paying you because his work is getting done.
 And in that process, we are able to collect data and then use that data to train our models, which eventually can now make the machine run in that same environment or fully autonomously without operation.

 Utsav Somani: Awesome.
 Thank you so much for coming on our show.
 Wishing you all the best.
 Construction industry could use a redo.